 These first two solutions apply if Dictation’s microphone icon is grayed out.

-1. Turn off/on Cellular Data or Wi-Fi
+1. Turn off or on Wi-Fi and mobile data

 Apple’s speech to text feature requires a stable internet connection to function properly.
 If your device isn’t connected to the Internet, the microphone icon turns gray.